TeemuSo/pydantic-ai-flow/README.md

 - Components are built using Material-UI for consistent styling
 - React Flow handles the graph visualization and interactions
 - Custom node types are defined in the `components/nodes` directory
+- Type-safe implementations for all configurations

 ## Future Enhancements

 - [ ] Save/Load workflow configurations
 - [ ] Export workflows to Python code
-- [ ] Custom node configuration panels
 - [ ] Validation of workflow connections
 - [ ] Integration with Pydantic model definitions
+- [ ] Advanced model configuration options
+- [ ] Custom tool configuration interface
+- [ ] Workflow testing and debugging tools